ForrestSurles/ETF_Portfolio_Analyzer/README.md

 Welcome to the **07_Module_Challenge** Jupyter Notebook!

-> The included Jupyter Notebook describes a workflow for the calculation of an ETF portfolio's *daily* and *cumulative* returns <br> as well as visualize their movements throughout the period.
+> The included Jupyter Notebook describes a workflow for the calculation of an ETF portfolio's *daily* and *cumulative* returns as well as visualize their movements throughout the period.

 ## Technologies